juljankrause/juljankrause.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I work at the boundary where **computer science meets international security**.
 I translate between formal/technical debates (quantum, cloud, AI, security properties, internet technologies) and policy realities (competition, sovereignty, governance, national security).
-Empirically, I map who builds emerging critical infrastructure — and what that implies for power, control, and risk.
+Empirically, I map who builds emerging critical infrastructure, and what that implies for power, control, and risk.

 My research programme follows emerging infrastructure from design to geopolitics: